 Luthin Associates has rich experience in energy markets, renewable procurement, sustainability, benchmarking, and facility master plan development.
 This experience coupled with our deep-rooted regulatory expertise in local law compliance and NYISO markets translates into a profound understanding of how the Climate Mobilization Act impacts your building(s).

-New York City’s Climate Mobilization Act is an umbrella term for a set of laws designed to transition New York toward clean electricity and drastically lower its Greenhouse Gas (GHG) emissions.
-The intent of this Act is to counter the threat of climate change.
-The impact of this legislation can be displayed across four categories which require:
+New York City passed a set of laws under the Climate Mobilization Act to transition New York toward clean electricity and drastically lower Greenhouse Gas (GHG) emissions.
+This new legislation intends to counter the threat of climate change and involves four local laws which require:

-- Local Laws 92 and 94: Mandates that certain existing building roofs must be covered in green roofs or Solar Photovoltaics (PVs), including new construction
+- LL92 and 94: Mandates that certain existing building roofs must be covered in green roofs or Solar Photovoltaics (PVs), including new construction

-- Local Law 95: All buildings will be assigned an energy efficiency grade
+- LL95: Assigns all buildings an energy efficiency grade

-- Local law 96: Establishes a sustainable energy loan program
+- LL96: Establishes a sustainable energy loan program

-- Local Law 97: Sets annual carbon emission limits for buildings
+- LL97: Sets annual carbon emission limits for buildings

 More About Local Law 97

-Local Law 97 exerts immediate short-term financial impact to many buildings in New York City, and presents the greatest scope for improvement.
-Beginning in 2024, it stipulates a greenhouse gas budget for every building over 25,000 square feet and assesses penalties for exceedance.
-Every affected building is required to submit an annual certificate of its greenhouse gas emissions, and pay exceedance penalties, if any.
-Factors that affect a building’s greenhouse gas budget are:
+Local Law 97 (LL97) exerts immediate short-term financial impact on many buildings in New York City and presents the greatest scope for improvement.
+Beginning in 2024, LL97 stipulates a GHG budget for every building over 25,000 square feet and assesses penalties for exceedance.
+Every affected building is required to submit an annual certificate of its GHG emissions, and pay exceedance penalties, if any.
+Factors that affect a building’s greenhouse gas budget include:

 - The occupancy classes of the spaces within the building property

 - The area of the building (in square feet)

-The chart below is a demonstration of the carbon penalties for a 100,000 square foot building, with 2,000 tons of emitted carbon dioxide, from 2024 through 2050.
-Each bar represents the varying penalties based on occupancy class.
+The chart below demonstrates carbon penalties for a 100,000 square foot building, with 10,000 tons of annual carbon dioxide emissions from 2024 through 2050.
+Each bar represents the varying penalties based on the occupancy class.